bhk1019/bootcampfaq/splurty-faq.md

 ```
 5) Once you do that, save the `.bootcamp-github.rb` file.
 In your terminal, run `ruby .bootcamp-github.rb`.

+Alternatively, you can add the SSH keys on your local machine manually.
+Follow the steps on this page: https://help.github.com/en/articles/adding-a-new-ssh-key-to-your-github-account

 #### Question:
 > I have the same problem as the question above, but I'm using Codenvy.